gioblu/PJON/devices/sensors/LEDAR/README.md

 Reflex intensity or `R` is estimated simply subtracting the background noise sample to the active one `(R = E - B)`.

 To higher reflex detection resolution, it is used the internal 1.1v analog reference and analog readings integration.
-A LEDAR module can be used for reflectometry/proximity/presence detection, although could be used also for wireless communication using the `AnalogSampling` strategy and a custom made sketch.
+A LEDAR module can be used for reflectometry/proximity/presence detection, although could be used also for wireless communication using the [AnalogSampling](../../../strategies/AnalogSampling/README.md) strategy and a custom made sketch.
 Its detection mode can be set to `0` (passive mode), where only presence detection is transmitted if threshold is reached or `1` (active mode) where the sensor cyclically transmits data.
-The operation mode, reading iterations, detection threshold and transmission interval are configurable using a simple set of commands using the `SoftwareBitBang` bus used also for data output.
-Many LEDAR modules can be connected to the same `SoftwareBitBang` bus.
+The operation mode, reading iterations, detection threshold and transmission interval are configurable using a simple set of commands using the [SoftwareBitBang](../../../strategies/SoftwareBitBang/README.md) bus used also for data output.

 ##### List of materials
 - 1x breadboard or proto-board or PCB